vnd76/GeneradorQRCode/README.md

 npm install
 ```

-Reads _package.json_ and downloads the necessary files inside the folder _node_modules_.
+This command reads _package.json_ and downloads the required dependencies into the _node_modules_ folder.

-#### 2. Create a secret password.
+#### 2. Create a secret key.

 Run the following command:

 ```
-node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
+node -e "console.record(require('crypto').randomBytes(32).toString('hex'))"
 ```

-We create the file .env and add the result of the previous command here.
+Then, create the file .env and add the result of the previous command here.

 ```
-QR_SECRET=GENERATED_PASSWORD_HERE
+QR_SECRET=GENERATED_KEY_HERE
 ```

-This file is important for the server to work, since it signs each QR (authenticity).
+This file is important for the server to work, as it signs each QR code (authenticity).

 #### 3. Start the server.

-Run in terminal:
+Run the following command:

 ```
 node server.js
 ```
-And you should see:
+You should see:

 ```
 Server running in http://localhost:3000